timmypidashev/scripts/README.md

 # scripts
-A collection of shell scripts :)
+A collection of handy shell scripts :)